Withholding tax

 An increased 50-percent tax rate applies for payments made under certain conditions and when income is paid in respect of transactions that qualify as artificial.

-Dividends, interest and royalties could be exempt from withholding tax where paid to a resident of another EU member state provided the minimum holding criteria and specific conditions referring to the legal and fiscal status of the payer and the beneficiary of the income are equally met.
+Dividends, interest and royalties could be exempt from withholding tax when paid to a resident of another EU member state provided the minimum holding criteria and specific conditions referring to the legal and fiscal status of the payer and the beneficiary of the income are equally met.

 Service fees